President Obama: Democrats Lost Over 1,000 Seats During His Presidency

 Is the current Republican dominance a sign President Obama might have lost a third-term bid against Donald Trump?
 If not, how do you explain the deterioration of the Democratic party?
 Sound off in the comments section below.

-[Featured Image by Jack/Flickr Creative Commons/Resized and Cropped/CC BY-NC-ND 2.0]
+[Featured Image by Jack | Flickr Creative Commons | Resized and Cropped | CC BY-NC-ND 2.0]